 Marcos Martinón-Torres, Professor of Archaeological Science, University College London: Imperial Logistics: The surface and substrate of China’s Terracotta Army

-Erma Hermens, Senior Lecturer, University of Glasgow: From pigment to process: material markers and migrating practices
+Erma Hermens, Lord Kelvin Adam Smith Associate Professor in Technical Art History, College of Arts, University of Glasgow: From pigment to process: material markers and migrating practices

 Rebecca Farbstein, Postdoctoral Fellow, University of Southampton: Innovation, Imitation, & Iteration: tracing the social, artistic, and technological emergence and impact of the world’s earliest ceramics